kiarina/kiarina-python/packages/kiarina-utils-file/README.md

 - TypeScript source code (`application/x-typescript`)
 - MPEG-2 Transport Stream video (`video/mp2t`)

-By default, extension-based detection is skipped for `.ts` files, and content-based detection is used instead:
+By default, `.ts` files are marked as ambiguous, and content-based detection is used instead of extension-based detection:

 ```python
 import kiarina.utils.mime as km